twiddlingbits/twr-wasm/docs/api/api-localization.md

-# Locale Support for WebAssembly
+# Localization and Character Encoding Support for WebAssembly
-This section explains twr-wasm's WebAssembly localization support.
+This section explains twr-wasm's WebAssembly localization and character encoding support.

+In summary: standard C locale, libc++ locale, and libc++ unicode functions are supported by twr-wasm.
+ASCII, UTF-8 and windows-1252 encoding is supported by the twr-wasm standard C library locale.  twr-wasm also includes C functions for UTF-32 support, and libc++ unicode support includes utf-16 and utf-32 strings.

 ## Character encodings
-twr-wasm locales supports ASCII, UTF-8 or windows-1252 encoding.
-UTF-16/32 are not supported as a locale setting, but functions are provided to convert utf-32 (unicode code points) to and from ASCII, UTF-8, and windows-1252 "code pages" (there are other miscellaneous utf-32 based functions as well.)
+twr-wasm C locales support ASCII, UTF-8 or windows-1252 encoding.
+UTF-16/32 are not supported as a std c lib locale setting, but functions are provided to convert utf-32 (unicode code points) to and from ASCII, UTF-8, and windows-1252 "code pages" (there are other miscellaneous utf-32 based functions as well.)

 UTF-8 uses between one to four bytes to represent any unicode character, with ASCII compatibility in the first 128 bytes.
 It is also the standard for the web, and the default for clang.
-But because it uses a variable number of bytes per character it can make string manipulation in C a bit harder than ASCII.
+But because UTF-8 uses a variable number of bytes per character it can make string manipulation in C a bit harder than ASCII or UTF-32.

 Windows-1252 is the default on most Windows computers in many countries - particularly the Americas and western Europe.
 It is an extension of ASCII that uses a single byte per character.
 This makes it easier than UTF-8 from a programmers perspective, but it doesn't represent as many characters.
 It is provided to make it easier to port legacy C code, windows code, as well as a simpler alternative to UTF-8.

 Although the locale settings don't support utf-32 directly, you can use int arrays (instead of byte arrays) to hold utf-32 strings, and then convert them to/from utf-8 with the help of the provided two functions for this purpose.

-## Locales
+## Locales (Standard C Library)

 ### "C"
 "C" is the default locale, as usual.
 When "C" is selected, the functions operate as usual.
 One subtly is that console i/o functions (such as `printf`) will generally function as expected with UTF-8, since the `div` and `window` consoles correctly handle UTF-8 character encoding.
 This is normal on some OSs, such as linux, but not the default on Windows (which often defaults to windows-1252 for backward compatibility).